Please note this term of supply is only in respect of NSG Energy, our ring-fenced business energy and water brand.

 4.3 The Client acknowledges that by entering into a New Energy Supply Contract with an Energy Supplier, the Client is contracting directly with the Energy Supplier in this respect, and not with us.
 As such, the Client agrees that we are not liable in relation to any transactions, dealings, or arrangements made between the Client and the relevant Energy Supplier and that any such transactions, dealings, or arrangements (including any payment obligations) are the Client’s sole responsibility.

-5.11 You have chosen a different mode of payment from our three core options; i) BASE; or, ii) BASE +, iii) CHOICE.
+5.11 You have chosen a different mode of payment from our core options; i) BASE; or, ii) BASE +, iii) CHOICE.
 Once the contract has received a 'live status,' you agreed to be bound by the supplier(s) contractual terms and conditions.
 Any post-administrative queries or assistance will need to be addressed to your new supplier.
-In order for us to accept these payment terms, a) you must be 18 years old + b) you are the authorized person who deals with procurement c) you have submitted electronic instructions to our email address of email@example.com, d) you have subsequently paid our invoice for an Experian Credit Check and have passed our criteria e) you agree to make subsequent payment of the invoice, which will be submitted either weekly (hourly rate/daily rate) or payment in full (fixed fee basis) f) all payments have been made and cleared.
+In order for us to accept these payment terms, a) you must be 18 years old + b) you are the authorized person who deals with procurement c) you have submitted electronic instructions to our email address of firstname.lastname@example.org, d) you have subsequently paid our invoice for an Experian Credit Check and have passed our criteria e) you agree to make subsequent payment of the invoice, which will be submitted either weekly (hourly rate/daily rate) or payment in full (fixed fee basis) f) all payments have been made and cleared.

 Disclaimer: If you have failed to make payment weekly or in full, or refuse to make payment before contracts have been agreed, we will enact clause 5.2;

-5.2 You agree (unless the conditions of Clause 5.11 have been enacted) that we will receive a commission payment (including a retrospective commission payment) from the Energy Supplier as a result of you entering into a New Energy Supply Contract with the Energy Supplier which has been presented by us or us entering into a New Energy Supply Contract with the Energy Supplier on your behalf (“Commission”).
+5.2 You agree (unless the conditions of Clause 5.11 have been enacted) that we will receive a commission payment for signposting (including a retrospective commission payment) from the Energy Supplier as a result of you entering into a New Energy Supply Contract with the Energy Supplier which has been presented by us or us entering into a New Energy Supply Contract with the Energy Supplier on your behalf (“Commission”).
 This commission will be paid by you directly as part of your overall unit rate (price per kilowatt).
 But this will not be automatically included in bill invoices or statements.
 For transparency purposes; micro-business, micro-enterprise, and SME clients will be charged a commission of up to 0.7p* uplift; Industrial and Commercial Clients of up to 0.7p* uplift, and Corporate clients of up to 0.1p.

-Disclaimer: an additional incremental rate of 0.5p* will be added to the uplift for micro-businesses, micro-enterprises, and SME's who are difficult clients or more likely to default due to cash flow issues.
+Disclaimer: an additional incremental rate of 0.3p* will be added to the uplift for micro-businesses, micro-enterprises, and SME's who are difficult clients or more likely to default due to cash flow issues.
 This will also take place with relationships we have with certain suppliers.

 5.3 Any Default Fee due to us is payable no later than 30 days from the date of invoice.